 The purpose of the Board policy - to keep the owner's equity over borrowings at the level to hold investors, creditors and market in the trust and to have the possibilities of business development in the future.
 The board keeps track on rates of return and makes proposals on dividend payment to shareholders of the Company taking into consideration the Company financial results and strategic plans.

-New Standards and interpretations not yet adopted and their influence on financial statements
+New Standards and interpretations not yet adopted

 A number of new standards, amendments to standards and interpretations are not yet effective for the year ended 31 December 2007, and have not been applied in preparing these financial statements: